- Home

 The confidence to stand up and perform short pieces in front of an audience by:

-- For older students – performing work to larger audiences including friends and family
+- For older students – performing work to larger audiences, including friends and family

-- Evaluating own and others performance work
+- Evaluating one's own and others' performance work

 - By taking part in written activities that develop critical and analytical writing skills